Discovering Process Models With Long-Term Dependencies While Providing Guarantees and Filtering Infrequent Behavior Patterns: Place selection

+Consider a place $p = \inoutpair{I}{O}$.
 We define the \emph{sigmoid delta adaption function} as follows:

-Both adaption functions multiply a modifier with the parameter $\delta$.
+The adaption function multiplies a modifier with the parameter $\delta$.
 Figure~\ref{fig:linearsigmoid} illustrates the behavior of this modifier for three example places of varying complexity.
-Both, the \emph{linear} and \emph {sigmoid} delta adaption are designed to prefer simple places.
-When a place originates from the currently traversed level of the \emph{complete candidate tree}, i.e., it is among the most complex places currently available, both functions will evaluate to $0$, meaning that only a perfectly fitting place can be added.
+The \emph {sigmoid} delta adaption is designed to prefer simple places.
+When a place originates from the currently traversed level of the \emph{complete candidate tree}, i.e., it is among the most complex places currently available, the function will evaluate to $0$, meaning that only a perfectly fitting place can be added.
 The simpler the evaluated place is compared to the current tree level, the larger the result of the function and the more unfitting traces are allowed, with $\delta$ marking the maximal returnable value.
-The difference is in the slope of the functions: while the linear function increases linearly with the place complexity, the sigmoid function grows fast in the beginning, but stagnates towards the end.
-The steepness modifier $s$ controls the intensity of this growth behavior.
-In general, the linear function becomes uniformly less lenient with increasing place complexity.
-In contrast, the sigmoid function prefers the simpler places more strongly, while the more complex places are (roughly) equally undesirable.
+The modifier grows fast in the beginning, but stagnates towards the end, preferring the simpler places more strongly, while the more complex places are (roughly) equally undesirable.
+The steepness modifier $s$ controls the intensity of the growth.

-\section{Experimentation and Evaluation}
+\section{Experimentation and evaluation}

 We performed several experiments where we run the proposed algorithm with a wide variation of combinations of possible parameter settings on several event logs with different properties.
-To investigate the impact of the proposed heuristics, we use a lexicographical ordering of the activities, thus fixing the order of candidate evaluation.
-The purpose is to focus on the effect of the different parameters, and possibly derive which of them are the most relevant for the discovery of certain models and whether certain (combinations of) settings are preferable.
+The focus of this paper is on avoiding deadlocks and dead parts in the returned models, which is why the main focus of this evaluation is on the quality of the discovered models.
+In the end of this section we will briefly discuss the performance, in particular showing that the extension proposed in this work does not add significantly to the running time of the eST-Miner.

-\subsection{Experimental Setup}
+\subsection{Experimental setup}